Decarbonization

 (1) Damage to facilities and shutdowns due to extreme weather events

 Extreme weather conditions, including intensifying typhoons, increase the risk of domestic and international production sites, suppliers, and logistics networks being affected, leading to potential disruptions in normal operations.
 The Group has conducted analyses using hazard maps and other data at our major operating sites in Japan and confirmed that the risk of damage from extreme weather events is low.
-In addition, we have established business continuity plans (BCPs), and conduct periodic training and reviews to promote the establishment of Business Continuity Management (BCM).
+In addition, we have established BCPs, and conduct periodic training and reviews to promote the establishment of BCM.
 We believe that these measures will keep the impact on our business to relatively minor levels even if the risk of damage to facilities or shutdowns due to extreme weather events materializes.

 3. Opportunities